mohclips/Elastic-Certified-Engineer-Exam-Notes/Cluster_Administration.md

 So, it's a probably good idea to backup your `/etc/elasticsearch/` folder and run an external API call to download the persistant settings to a text file.

-4. Backup/Restore the Security configuration
+4. :closed_book: Backup/Restore the Security configuration

 https://www.elastic.co/guide/en/elasticsearch/reference/7.2/security-backup.html